nokia/vscode-ttcn3/README.md

 ## IntelliSense

-IntelliSense is powered by the [ntt language server](https://nokia.github.io/ntt) and is still experimental.
+IntelliSense is powered by the [ntt language server](https://nokia.github.io/ntt).
 Enable the TTCN-3 language server to use IntelliSense features. ntt updates and installs automatically.